maurolepore/SCBI-Plot-Book/How-to_citations.md

 - Helpfully, the year automatically links to the full appended reference.

-10. Eventually we want to convert this to a single reference page for the whole book as opposed to individual chapters, but this is a good start.
+10. An idea is we want to convert this to a single reference page for the whole book as opposed to individual chapters.
+According to [Yihui] below, citations will only be done in-chapter due to us using LaTex output.

 ### References for how to make a citation: